stefanjwojcik/non-academic-jobs/README.md

     + Ties between academia and the non-academic sectors are growing, you may be in a position to get cool data to your academic friends, and even continue doing publishable research.
 Sometimes leaving academia actually gets you closer to cool data.
 * Talk to your coauthors about your plans and your timeline.
 Assure them that you'll still fulfill your obligations to publish work you've started.
 * Dip your toes in the water as soon as possible.
 The non-academic world is wide, be sure to see the full picture.
 If possible, go on interviews, and get a sense of the kind of place you'd want to work.
+* Accept that PhDs can intimidate people.
+For some members of an interview committee, you will have to go in to prove that you are not an arrogant and impossible person.
+Be confident, be humble, be excited about how your skills can be useful, but do not assume you know better (credit - @curtismbell)